Gmfholley/activerecord/README.md

 ```
    $ rake
    =>
-  rake:db migrate: Will run migrations
+  rake db:create: Will create a database
-  rake:db create: Will create a database
+  rake db:migrate: Will run migrations
-  rake:db drop: Will drop the database
+  rake db:drop: Will drop the database
-  rake:db reset: Will reset the database
+  rake db:reset: Will reset the database
   rake g:migration: Will create a migration
 ```

 Create your database.
 (Only needs to happen once.)

 ```
   $ rake db:create
 ```